ddcornwall/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 8: October 20, 2017 - Time spent, 1 hour

+**Today's Progress**: I created vertical spacing on my page without violating the rules of the tribute challenge.
+I increased the margins of my panel box using the bootstrap grid system.
+I also filled in some content since I'd solved a few of the code challenges.
+Will replace final "placeholder text" after I solve code challenges to my satisfaction.

+**Thoughts**: Here's my updated "I don't get how he did it list":

+1) How their title seems larger than my H1 tag
+2) How they get their caption seemingly inside the image.
+Mine definitely looks tacked on to the bottom.
+It works but isn't elegant.
+3) How he gets the vertical spacing between sections of his page.
+I doubt it's a set of <br> tags, but my searches for "bootstrap vertical spacing" haven't gotten me very far yet.

+Yesterday I wrote how I wound up using some custom CSS to control my vertical spacing, although that violated the rules of the challenge.
+Today I realized I was simply overthinking things.
+I simply stuck in "<br/><br/><br/>" where I wanted to space sections.
+Problem 3 solved, at least to my satisfaction.

+I can't match the exact margins of the Borlaug tribute.
+Also, given some white gutter space on my panel header box, I'm thinking maybe FCC didn't use panels after all.
+Or used them with controls I haven't found yet.
+But after a lot of read/search, I'm going to call it good for the time being because it looks decent.
+I will revisit it once I've either gotten solutions for 1 and 2 above or decide they're ok too.
+Sometimes we just have to go for good enough.
+I'm not at that point - yet.

+As far as problem 1, where the Borlaug title is bigger than I can get with a H1 tag, I found intriguing hints that you can increase the base size of text in Bootstrap.
+I couldn't explore that with the time I had this morning before work, but intend to follow up that hint.

+I'm definitely getting a better feel for just how iterative and research intensive coding can be.

+**Link(s) to work**
+1. [Dr. Norman Borlaug Tribute Example that end product should look like  (https://codepen.io/ddcornwall/full/YrdRLa/)]
+2. [Mahatma Gandhi Tribute Page (https://codepen.io/ddcornwall/full/YrdRLa/)]

 ### Day 7: October 19, 2017 - Time spent, 1 hour

 **Today's Progress**: I got my gray box on my tribute page.
 I've matched the color of the Borlaug tribute but the margins are different.
 I spaced out some of my elements better, though I did resort to CSS to make that happen.
 Because I wanted some feel of progress.